msyvr/raytracer/README.md

+### Python ray tracing engine
+- render 3D scenes: geometric elements (spheres, planes) with specific optical properties, plus point sources of light
+- scene elements: generated as class instances
+- for each output image pixel, in-scene optical interactions are computed to determine the color of the pixel's incoming light ray
+  - this process is computationally intensive
+  - this implementation isn't performance optimized via parallelization, bounding volumes, etc.
+  - run time depends on image size and recursion depth (for indirect reflection and refraction components contributing to the incoming ray)
+- pixel color value computed as: ambient + diffusely surface-scattered (occluded 'shadow' areas omitted) + indirect reflection and refraction (computed recursively, to light source or depth-limit/timeout)

+### Use
+- $ python3 main.py
+- output/image file: raytray.png
+- run time:
+  - !!NB!! display_scale and recursion depth parameters will determine execution time:
+    - display default is 16:9 * display_scale
+    - run time scales with number of pixels: display_scale**2
+  - WARNING: ray tracing is computationally expensive and, in its current state, this code is not suitable for real-time frame generation
+    - example images generated with recursion depth = 0 (no Fresnel components) and display_scale = 50 on a 2015 MacBookPro running on Mojave 10.14.6 with a 2.9 GHz Intel Core i5 processor:
+      ```
+      Image saved as raytray_image.png
+      Display: 800 x 450
+      Time to compute: 536.0476911067963 s
+      ```

 ### Python ray tracer: example image series

 This sequence of images shows the evolution of a ray traced image with added optical contributions (ambient, diffuse surface scattering, shadows/occlusion, recursively traced reflection/refraction).